Paulista (São Paulo Metro)

-Paulista-Pernambucanas is a metro station on Line 4-Yellow of the São Paulo Metro, operated by ViaQuatro, and it's located in the Consolação district.
+Paulista is a metro station on Line 4-Yellow of the São Paulo Metro, operated by Motiva Linha 4, and it's located in the Consolação district.
 It has free connection with Consolação station of Line 2-Green, operated by São Paulo Metro.
 The station was renamed after a naming rights contract was signed between ViaQuatro and retail store company Pernambucanas in April 2023.

 History

 The first prediction of conclusion of the construction of the first phase stations, which included Paulista station, was 2008.
 Paulista station is 4 m under the Line 2-Green tunnel.
 The excavation of the passage between the two stations in the hub, 30 m below Paulista Avenue, caused heat in the operaries.

 The station was initially scheduled to open in March 2010, but was delayed to 25 May 2010, day that the Line started its service, between Paulista and Faria Lima stations.
 The delay was caused by the train tests.
 With the start of the fee charge on 21 June 2010, the connection with Consolação station by moving walkway began.